dope250/ffxiv.neko-mata.website/content/english/_index.md

       - "A friendly & helpful community"
       - "The opportunity to actively participate in the community"
       - "A well-structured discord for wonderfully chaotic nekos and their friends"
+      - "A internal mentor programm for new players"
       - "A place in our house [**Neko:Katzenkörbchen**](/plot_katzenkoerbchen)in Shirogane District 25; Plot 60"
       - "A house for our events: [**Neko:Events**](/plot_events) Shirogane 25th district, Plot 59 incl.
 FC for our alt chars"
     button: